Distributed Research

 Click Drop-Down Arrow for Abstract:

-Expenditure on non-clinical, administrative tasks in the U.S. health care system is estimated to constitute 4.6 percent of GDP - almost 60 percent of which is specifically billing and insurance-related (BIR).
-I construct a life-cycle model with uncertain health care utilization and a health care sector employing both clinical and administrative inputs in order to estimate the macroeconomic consequences and welfare implications of administrative complexity in U.S. health care.
-I quantify these impacts via comparison to a counterfactual U.S. economy that has the BIR administrative characteristics of Canada’s health care system.
+Expenditure on non-clinical, administrative tasks in the U.S. health care system is estimated to constitute 4.6 percent of GDP- almost 60 percent of which is specifically billing and insurance-related (BIR).
+I therefore construct a life-cycle model with uncertain health care utilization and a health care sector employing both clinical and administrative inputs in order to estimate the economic and welfare implications of ad ministrative complexity in U.S. health care.
+I quantify these impacts via comparison to a counterfactual U.S. economy that has BIR administrative characteristics of Canada.
 With Canadian BIR complexity, the price of health care services is 15.8 percent lower and health care service expenditure as a percentage of GDP decreases by 2.1 percentage points.
-In the model, differences in BIR administrative complexity can therefore account for over 40 percent of the difference between health care service expenditure as a percentage of GDP in the U.S. compared to Canada.
+In the model, differences in BIR administrative complexity can thus account for over 40 percent of the difference between health care service expenditure as a percentage of GDP in the U.S. compared to Canada.